prometheus/docs/content/docs/philosophy/philosophy.md

   We ensure that master always builds, called Continuous Integration these days, and we not afraid to replace whole sections of our codebase, e.g. our storage engine.
-4. Use tools in preference to unskilled help to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you've finished using them.
-  While this is an outdated way of stating the goal, automation where possible is still one of the core characteristics any modern philosophy.
+4. Use tools in preference to \[manual work\] Automation where possible is still one of the core characteristics any modern philosophy.

-## Embrace cloud-native technologies

-In many ways, the cloud-native approach mirrors the Unix philosophy, updating it for the modern world.

-1. Micro-services are the equivalent of doing one thing well
-2. Ubiquitous APIs enable interoperability in the cloud-native world
-3. Releasing early, releasing often, and failing quickly is important when failure is part of expected operations
-4. Automation is key, freeing up humans to make more useful use of their time
+# Work well across a variety of paradigms

+There are a lot of paragims which fundamentally try to achieve clean design, implementation, and operation.
+We are not bound to any single of them, but Prometheus tends to work well with any good practice.

 # Be pragmatic